kohlgjh/PHYS449-Project-Group6/README.md

 Dependencies (see requirements.txt): -Pytorch -Numpy -matplotlib -Pandas

 To run: python main.py --case #

-Where number is an integer between 1 and 8 (inclusive).
+Where # is an integer between 1 and 8 (inclusive).
 Additional, optional arguments:

 --verbose: True/False for high/low verbosity during training.
 Defualts to True.

 --seed: integer to seed random number generation.
 Defaults to 1234

 --params: relative path to JSON parameter file.
 Defaults to input/params.json

 --device: cuda or cpu.
 Device that pytorch should use during training.

 ## Overview: